 5. I don’t make enough

-I think this is an excuse that many of us use.
-I used this excuse even when I was making 6 figures.
+I think this is an excuse that many of us use regardless of how much we make.
 I strongly believe whether you are making 6 figures or minimum wage that there is a very small portion you can set aside every paycheck.
 That amount might not even be 1% of your paycheck, but that is fine.
 Start somewhere and do not let that amount let you think that it is insignificant.
 Saving something is better than nothing.

 What got me out of this paycheck to paycheck mindset was to focus on my side hustles to make extra income and to keep a very simple monthly budget.
 I spend less than a minute per month to update my monthly budget.